nilsrechberger/spiritus/README.md

 # Spiritus: A openaq data crawler

-Spiritus is a data crawler based on bash.
-It crawls data from [openaq](https://openaq.org/) by using ['curl'](https://curl.se/docs/manpage.html).
+Spiritus is a data crawler & cleaner based on bash.
+It crawls data from [openaq](https://openaq.org/).

 ## Project struckture

 .
 └── README.md

+TBD